FPGAwars/apio/docs/installing-apio.md

         .\apio

-4. Move the `apio` directory to the location of your choosing and add it to your `%PATH$`.
+4. Move the `apio` directory to a location of your choosing and add it to your `%PATH$`.